syncwerk/syncwerk-server-installer/README.md

 ### Seafile Server PRO
-You will have to download the Seafile Professional Server package separately and save it to /usr/src/seafile/.
+You will have to download the Seafile Professional Server package prior to the installation and save it to /usr/src/seafile/.
 Make sure the variable `SEAFILE_VERSION` is set to the downloaded version before proceeding with the installation.

-Seafile Professional is free for up to 3 users. [**Order your free copy**](https://shop.seafile.de/produkt/seafile-professional-free/).
+Seafile Professional is free for up to 3 users. [**Order your free copy here**](https://shop.seafile.de/produkt/seafile-professional-free/).

 For **Debian Wheezy and Jessie (64bit only)** run the following lines as root